Applications for 2024-25 are now OPEN.

 A student seeking admission on the basis of a master’s degree in philosophy must have an average grade of at least an A- in that master’s program.
 The PhD program is intended primarily for those interested in teaching philosophy and doing advanced philosophical research.
 Applicants must satisfy the Admissions Committee that they are capable of independent research in philosophy at an advanced level.

 Note that admission to our MA and PhD programs is highly competitive and selective.
 Students who wish to be considered for both graduate-level programs should apply to the PhD program.
 You do not need to submit two applications – simply indicate that you are open to being considered for both.

 The academic records of applicants who completed their final degree(s) at a non-Canadian university will be evaluated to determine their equivalency to a University of Toronto four-year bachelor’s degree and a minimum academic standing of A-.
 Please refer to the School of Graduate Studies website to verify your qualifications.

-Note: With the exception of GRE scores, which are required only of applicants for the PhD, the required documents and application procedures are the same for the MA and PhD programs.
+Note: The required documents and application procedures are the same for the MA and PhD programs.

-The application and all supporting documents except for test scores (GRE, TOEFL, etc.) must be submitted through the online application and payment process of the School of Graduate Studies.
+The application and all supporting documents except for English Proficiency Test scores (TOEFL, etc.) must be submitted through the School of Graduate Studies Online Admission Application page:

 More detailed application instructions